 So you have found out that a friend, colleague or loved one has cancer.
 What do you do now?
-The easiest thing is to not deal with it, just ignore it until you hear they are better or worse.
+The easiest thing is to not deal with it, just ignore the person with cancer, until you hear they are better or worse.
 And there are many people who do just that, simply because they do not feel that they know how to react or possibly because they don’t want to face it.
 But this is the worst thing you can do for someone who might need you right now.
-You may want to help but don’t know how.
+You may want to help someone diagnosed with cancer, but don't know how.

 Helping people with cancer does not have to be difficult.

 This article highlights things you can do to help once you hear the news about a friend, loved one or colleague.
 If you haven’t got time to read this now you can sign up for our FREE email course, which summarises what is said here (and more) in 3 daily emails.